-Buckwheat Groats Here, the hulls are removed, leaving the 'groats'.
+Buckwheat Groats Here, the hulls are removed, leaving what are called the "groats".
 Buckwheat groats can be purchased raw or roasted.
 Again, check the bulk aisle, or a special section with products from Bob's Red Mills.

-Kasha (or Kashi) These are names that buckwheat groats have acquired in the U.S., a confusion, however, since outside the U.S., the term kasha or kashi refers to a hot porridge made from any grain, wheat, oats, millet and others.
-So really, the term 'buckwheat kasha' is more accurate than just 'kasha'.
+Kasha (or Kashi) Kasha and Kashi are names that buckwheat groats have acquired in the U.S., a confusion, however, since outside the U.S., the term kasha or kashi refers to a hot porridge made from wheat, oats, millet and others.
+So really, the term "buckwheat kasha" is more accurate than just "kasha".

-TASTING BUCKWHEAT GROATS My research led me to believe that buckwheat has a 'strong and distinctive flavor' -- which I took as code for "it might be an acquired taste" which implies, of course, we should be prepared to not like it.
-It's described as 'bold' and 'toasty' and 'earthy'.
-But -- my goodness, sure buckwheat groats taste a little nutty and earthy, but those are good things.
+TASTING BUCKWHEAT GROATS My research led me to believe that buckwheat has a "strong and distinctive flavor" – which I took as code for "buckwheat might be an acquired taste" which implies, of course, we should be prepared to not like it.
+It's described as "bold" and "nutty" and "toasty" and "earthy" and a "little chewy".
+But – my goodness, aren't those all good things?!
 I certainly didn't find anything to object to, not anything even particularly strong or distinctive.
-This is good stuff!
+Buckwheat is good stuff!

 BUCKWHEAT with MUSHROOMS & CARROTS